Posted on Jul 2, 2025

 What exactly does that actually mean the business of writing?
 It’s not as simple as ‘write the books and they will come (or read)’.
 You need to make sure the right kind of readers are picking them up.
 And in order to do that, you need to market the damn things.

-One of the most important things that you need to calculate in your fiction career is what is your series worth.
-Because it’s only in understanding your series worth, can you truly set your marketing budget.
+One of the most important things that you need to calculate in your fiction career is what your series is worth.
+Because it’s only in understanding your fiction series value that you can truly set your marketing budget.

-I know, I know – yuk, right?
+I know, I know – yuck, right?
 You’re an artist.
 A writer, not seller.
-That’s all fine and dandy, but if you want to spend your days torturing fictional characters in your head, you need to make money.
+That’s all fine and dandy, but if you want to spend your days torturing fictional characters in your head, you need to make money

 It’s not as hard (or unpleasant) as it seems.
 Let’s go through a simple example of what we mean:

-Let’s say you have a 5-book series, with the following pricing strategy:
+Let’s say you have a 5-book series, with the following pricing strategy on Amazon KDP

 Now that we’ve established the pricing strategy, it’s time to record how many books in the series are sold.
 Once you’re at this point, calculating sell-through is pretty easy to do.
 This is where your fiction series value is truly understood.